schmaustech/edge-latency-bandwidth/README.md

 iperf Done.
 ~~~

-We can see from the iperf3 testing above the rate is a lot slower then our original eno1 interface baseline rate but that is okay because the idea here is to see what will happen when we go to deploy OpenShift on a slow link.
+We can see from the iperf testing above the rate is a lot slower then our original eno1 interface baseline rate but that is okay because the idea here is to see what will happen when we go to deploy OpenShift on a slow link.
 Further this test is much slower then the customers required 1Mbit link but again if it works here I don't see it failing on the 1Mbit link.

 I should also point out that if one wants to see what the current tc rules applied to a host are they can use the following syntax: